hyprwm/hyprland-wiki/pages/Configuring/Advanced-config.md

 go back.
 If you do not have a terminal open, tough luck buddy.
 I warned you.

 # Per-device input configs

-*Warning:* Some configs, notably touchpad ones, require a Hyprland restart.

 Per-device config options will overwrite your options set in the `input` section.
 It's worth noting that ONLY values explicitly changed will be